Site

 back side of the house and chewed the wood molding off several places

 in the home.
 Amazing isn't it?
-EVERY SINGLE one of these
+EVERY SINGLE one of

 incidences could have been avoided by simply crating or supervising the